Exercise Exercise

 Time (duration)

-There is no set format for exercise duration progression.
-The duration of exercise is a function of the intensity that an individual is able to undertake.
+NB: There is no set format for exercise duration, as the duration of exercise is a function of the intensity that an individual is able to undertake safely.

 Type